Filtres solaires exclus par Typology.

 Which sunscreens are excluded by Typology?

-As a precautionary measure, due to human health concerns or environmental apprehensions, Typology has chosen to exclude certain UV filters from its sun care products, even though they are permitted by the European cosmetic regulations.
+As a precautionary measure, due to human health concerns or environmental worries, Typology has chosen to exclude certain UV filters from its sun care products, even though they are permitted by European cosmetic regulations.
 Discover which ones in this article, as well as the reasons for their exclusion.

 UV Filters: Which ones do we exclude at Typology?

-At Typology, in accordance with our formulation charter, we always ensure to respect two factors when choosing the ingredients for our formulas: their impact on health and the environment.
+At Typology, in accordance with our formulation charter, we always ensure to respect two factors when selecting ingredients for our formulas: their impact on health and the environment.

-• The benzophenone-1 (INCI: Benzophenone-1) : Benzophenone-1 is a sun filter, primarily found in nail varnishes, that protects against UVA rays.
-It is suspected of acting as an endocrine disruptor and poses a risk of causing allergies and irritation.
+• The benzophenone-1 (INCI: Benzophenone-1) : Benzophenone-1 is a sun filter primarily found in nail varnishes, which protects against UVA rays.
+It is suspected of acting as an endocrine disruptor and poses an allergenic and irritant risk.
 Furthermore, benzophenone-1 is suspected of being toxic to aquatic environments.

 • The benzophenone-2 (INCI: Benzophenone-2) : Benzophenone-2 is a broad-spectrum sunscreen that is seldom used due to suspicions that it may disrupt the endocrine system and cause irritations and allergic reactions.
 This UV filter also has suspected aquatic ecotoxicity.